svix/terraform-provider-svix/docs/resources/environment_settings.md

 ### Optional

+- `base_font_size` (Number) This affects all text size on the screen relative to the size of the text in the main body of the page.
+Default: 16px
 - `color_palette_dark` (Attributes) (see [below for nested schema](#nestedatt--color_palette_dark))
 - `color_palette_light` (Attributes) (see [below for nested schema](#nestedatt--color_palette_light))
-- `custom_base_font_size` (Number) This affects all text size on the screen relative to the size of the text in the main body of the page.
-Default: 16px
 - `custom_color` (String)
 - `custom_font_family` (String) You can also set a custom font by providing a URL to a font file.